 In Security Settings, scroll down to Downloads.
 Set File download to Enable.
 Scroll down a bit more and you will see Miscellaneous.
 Here make sure that Launching applications and unsafe files is set to Prompt (recommended).
 Click Apply/OK and Exit.

-8] To download files, Internet Explorer needs to create a temporary cache file.
-In Internet Explorer, if the file is delivered over HTTPS, if response headers are set to prevent caching, and if the Do not save encrypted pages to disk option is set, a cache file is not created.
-In such a case, the download may fail with message Internet Explorer Cannot Download or File couldn’t be downloaded.
+To download files, your browser needs to create a temporary cache file.
+If the file is delivered over HTTPS, if response headers are set to prevent caching, and if the Do not save encrypted pages to disk option is set, a cache file is not created.
+In such a case, the download may fail with the message Cannot Download or File couldn’t be downloaded.

 Uncheck this option temporarily and see if it helps.
 You will get this setting under Internet Options > Advanced tab > Settings.